A Community Place

 The purpose of this organization is to help students reduce stress and improve focus by offering free Heartfulness meditation sessions to willing participants.
 Heartfulness meditation is a simple, practical way to learn to relax and discover the unlimited resources of the heart.

 USC has more student religious groups than any other university in the United States, and the Interfaith Council includes students representing the diversity of faiths across campus.
 All USC students are invited to attend any or all meetings of the Interfaith Council, to learn and share about their faith traditions from each other.
 The Interfaith Council sponsors events such as Multi-Faith Week, the Prayer Reading-Burning ceremony, SOULJOURN trips to visit faith communities in LA, and the CONOCIMIENTO Alternative Spring Break Trip.
 It meets weekly on Wednesdays at 7:00PM at URC 202A.
 Vegetarian meals included!
+See our

 Music Meditation Club